l2dy-sonarcloud/fractalbits-main/README.md

 The **Fractal ART** (Adaptive Radix Tree) metadata engine uses a full-path name approach that avoids the heavy distributed transactions required by traditional inode-based systems, achieving superior scalability while still providing directory semantics including atomic rename, etc. This makes FractalBits ideal for AI training pipelines and data analytics workflows that require atomic operations for managing datasets and checkpoints.
 The system implements **two-tier storage**: an NVMe SSD tier for hot small objects with single-digit millisecond latency, and an S3 backend tier for larger objects to optimize costs.

-Built with **Rust** for the API gateway and control plane, **Zig** for the performance-critical metadata engine and data plane, and **io_uring** for asynchronous I/O. This combination enables hundreds of thousands of operations per second while maintaining ultra low latency.
+Built with Rust for the API gateway and control plane, and per core io_uring for asynchronous I/O for the performance-critical metadata engine and data plane.
+This combination enables hundreds of thousands of operations per second while maintaining ultra low latency.

 **Key Highlights:**
 - 🚀 **~1M IOPS** (4KB objects) for single bucket with p99 latency ~5ms